 - Iron studies such as serum iron, TIBC, transferrin

-- Genetic testing: may be used to detect mutations in the genes that code for the protein chains (alpha and beta globulin) that comprise hemoglobin.
-This is not a routine test but can be used to confirm whether a person has a mutated gene and whether there is one or two mutated copies (heterozygous or homozygous).
+- Genetic testing: may be used to detect variants in the genes that code for the protein chains (alpha and beta globulin) that comprise hemoglobin.
+This is not a routine test but can be used to confirm whether you have a genetic variant and whether there is one or two copies of the variant (heterozygous or homozygous).

 When is it ordered?

-It may be ordered when a healthcare practitioner suspects that a person's signs and symptoms are the result of abnormal hemoglobin production.
+Testing may be ordered when a healthcare practitioner suspects that your signs and symptoms are the result of abnormal hemoglobin production.
 Abnormal forms of hemoglobin often lead to hemolytic anemia, resulting in signs and symptoms such as:

 - Weakness, fatigue